 Standard/ Inter- pretation Item In headline Earnings Out of headline earnings Reason(s) IFRS 3 Business Combinations • Goodwill impairment. Х • Re-measurement. • The recognised gain from a bargain purchase. Х • In order to align the treatment with goodwill, it is treated on the same basis.
-Transaction costs. Х • Not a re-measurement. • Subsequent re-measurement of contingent liabilities. Х • Included re-measurement (i) as defined. • Subsequent amortisation of reacquired rights. Х • Included re-measurement (ii) as defined. • Subsequent re-measurement of contingent consideration (Note: there is no re-measurement if it is equity classified). Х • Included re-measurement (i) as defined. • Gains or losses on deemed disposals in terms of paragraph 42 where the disposal is of an asset previously accounted for Re-measurement is dealt with in terms of the normal rules for a gain or loss on disposal.
+Transaction costs. Х • Not a re-measurement. • Subsequent re-measurement of contingent liabilities. Х • Included re-measurement (i) as defined. • Subsequent amortisation of reacquired rights. Х • Included re-measurement (ii) as defined. • Subsequent re-measurement of contingent consideration (Note: there is no re-measurement if it is equity classified). Х • Included re-measurement (i) as defined. • Gains or losses on deemed disposals in terms of paragraph Re-measurement is dealt with in terms of the normal rules for a gain or